What to Expect From a Penile Implant

 An inflatable implant is the most commonly recommended implant.
 It can be inflated and deflated depending on the activity.
 The inflatable implant consists of a pump and release valve, a saline reservoir, and inflatable cylinders.
 You simply press the pump to release the saline solution and achieve an erection.
 For patients who prefer a more natural feeling erection, the inflatable penile implant is a better choice.

 Urologists usually recommend penile implant surgery to patients who do not well respond to other treatments for ED.
-Moreover, patients that have scar tissue as a result of Peyronie’s disease are also recommended penile implants.
+Moreover, patients who have scar tissue as a result of Peyronie’s disease are also recommended penile implants.

 What Can You Expect From Penile Implant Surgery?